phucd5/whisper-asr/README.md

 1. `OUTPUT_DIR`: Set this to the directory where you want to save the model and related files.
 2. `HF_API_KEY`: Replace `"api_key"` with your Hugging Face API key.
 3. `BASE_MODEL`: Specify the base model that you want to train on.
-The base models are below
+The base models are below:

 |  Size  | Parameters | English-only model | Multilingual model |
 |:------:|:----------:|:------------------:|:------------------:|